mplex/multigraph/README.md

 <br />

-*Beware that the rendering of raster and vector images varies because of dependencies of third parties when plotting in different devices, and this is a known issue.*
+*Note that the rendering of vector images may vary according to the device used, and we recommend downloading such type of files.*